 The school is the most prominent building in town and is a center for community activities as well as educating students in

-Kindergarten through the eighth grade.
+Kindergarten through the sixth grade.
 Community plays, meetings, volleyball, basketball, exercise classes, and PTA

 fund-raisers all take place at the school.
 A long-standing tradition of Seneca School is its community orientation that